 The Smartwool merino bottoms have flatlock seams to prevent chafing and a curved back seam for a great fit.

 These bottoms are midweight, but they’re not too bulky, so they’re comfortable enough to wear under your primary layer.

 * A curved back seam prevents sagging in rear.

-* Midweight fabric provides plenty of warmth.
+* Midweight fabric provides plenty of warmth in cold conditions.

 * Smartwool is one of the more expensive brands.

 * There are no pockets if you want to wear them on their own.